 Loneliness is the epidemic

-This is my argument: Human beings have not been created to live in solitude, in confinement.
-I understand that product of the Covid-19 this is a mandatory matter, but it is still harmful, especially for those who were already experiencing the effect of the epidemic called loneliness.
+Here is my argument: Human beings have not been created to live in solitude, in confinement.
+I understand that with COVID-19, this is a mandatory matter, but it is still harmful, especially for those who were already experiencing the effects of the loneliness epidemic.

 On March 26, just as the COVID-19 pandemic took over the world, researchers at the Massachusetts Institute of Technology released a report on loneliness.
 That is the first human study to show how both loneliness and hunger share deep signals in a part of the brain that governs very basic impulses of reward and motivation.
 The results point to a revealing conclusion: Our need to connect with others is apparently as fundamental as our need to eat.